 Choosing between Apollo and Cognism for B2B sales intelligence often comes down to five questions:

-• Does your team need an intelligence layer that connects what's happening in your deals to why it's happening, so AI can inform your next move?
+Does your team need an intelligence layer that connects what is happening in your deals to why it is happening, so AI can surface the next best action and not just the next contact to call?

-Apollo is the all-in-one platform for teams that want data, multichannel outreach, and deal management in a single tool.
-Its 270M+ contact database, built-in sequences, parallel dialer, and conversation intelligence let teams prospect, engage, and close without switching products.
+Apollo (G2: 4.8 / 7,142 reviews) is the all-in-one platform for teams that want data, multichannel outreach, and deal management in a single tool.
+Its 275M+ contact database, built-in sequences, parallel dialer, and conversation intelligence let teams prospect, engage, and close without switching products.
 A free-forever plan and paid plans starting at $49/seat/month make it accessible from day one.
-The downside: Apollo's breadth means its CRM and deal management features are less mature than dedicated tools, its credit system can confuse, and its European data coverage is uneven compared to specialists.
+The downside: Apollo's breadth means its CRM and deal management features are less mature than dedicated tools, its credit system can confuse at scale, and its European data coverage is uneven compared to specialists.

-Cognism is the data provider for teams that prioritize contact accuracy and compliance, particularly in European markets.
-Its Diamond Data phone-verified mobile numbers deliver a 20% connection rate, 7x the industry standard, and its database is screened against DNC registries in 15 countries.
-With 440M+ contacts and 90% coverage of director-level contacts in Europe, Cognism is built for teams selling into regulated or international markets.
+Cognism (G2: 4.6 / 2,415 reviews) is the data provider for teams that prioritize contact accuracy and compliance, particularly in European markets.
+Its Diamond Data phone-verified mobile numbers deliver a claimed 20% connection rate, and its database is screened against DNC registries in 15 countries.
+With 440M+ contacts and deep coverage of director-level contacts in Europe, Cognism is built for teams selling into regulated or international markets.
 The downside: no built-in engagement or sequencing, no free plan, no published pricing, and intent data from third-party Bombora rather than a proprietary signal.

 Both platforms serve specific needs well.
-But teams that outgrow either (needing deeper data, better AI, or the ability to power any tool in their stack) tend to converge on the same solution.
+But teams that outgrow either platform, needing deeper data, better AI, or the ability to power any tool in their stack, tend to converge on the same solution.

-ZoomInfo is an AI GTM platform built on the largest B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-Its GTM Context Graph processes 1.5B + data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context gives AI the fuel to show not just what happened, but why it happened, and what to do next.
-Your team can run sales motions from the GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the API and MCP.
+Your team can run sales motions from GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the Enterprise API and MCP server.
 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."

 If you want the data foundation and intelligence layer that power the most demanding GTM teams in the world, see ZoomInfo in action.